shivasiddharth/GassistPi/README.md

 **Note - It is necessary to Say the full "Gaana.com", otherwise the assistant will pick it up as Ghana (a country).**
 1. To play the playlists added in config.yaml file:
 Hey Google, Play playlist _playlist-number_ from Gaana.com
-Example: Hey Google, Play playlist number 1 from Gaana.com
+Example: Hey Google, Play playlist 1 from Gaana.com

 2. To play other playlists:
 Hey Google, Play _user-playlist-query_ from Gaana.com